 A Guide to Safely Washing a Dog’s Face

 It’s important to remember that a bath can be a scary experience for your dog.
-Even breeds who love the water might not love a tub, so you’re going to want to take a few extra steps to make this washing process easier.
+Even dogs with webbed feet who have water in their genetics might not love a tub, so you’re going to want to take a few extra steps to make this washing process easier.

 Get Everything Ready To Wash Your Dog’s Face Ahead of Time